What's in this post...

 Start Healthy Habits Early

-If baby is already stuck in habits you don’t like that don’t work for baby, then I encourage you to take my free series to help with that.
+If baby is already stuck in habits you don’t like that don’t work for baby, then I encourage you to sign up for one of my free cheat sheets and you’ll get some tips.

 Well… baby can’t sleep.